& THE "DOCKET DIET"

 Spreads are also a source of problems.
 PURE HONEY is good and savoury spreads like Vegemite are OK.
 Pure fruit jams can be used very sparingly.
 Treat spreads like sauces and look for SUGAR-FREE, PRESERVATIVE-FREE and ARTIFICIAL COLOURING-FREE.

-The Lifestyle Doctor, PO Box
+The Lifestyle Doctor,

 Cartoons on this site are the original creations of Janita Hill